dividedbyzeroco/warp-server/readme.md

 - str: starts with the specified string
 - end: ends with the specified string
 - has: contains the specified string  (to search multiple keys, separate the key names with `|`)
+- fi: found in the given subquery, for more info, see the [Subqueries section](#subqueries)
+- nfi: not found in the given subquery, for more info, see the [Subqueries section](#subqueries)

 For example: